 We also got some farewell bear facts*: Bears are born to their mothers in hibernation.
 When they are born, they are so small that they would fit into your palm.
 They are blind, hairless and completely helpless.
 The cubs stay with their mother for about two years and then gets chased away by the mom, before the next mating season.
 From this point, they are on their own.
 He estimated that the bigger bear we had seen (Yogi) was about 4 years old, and the smaller bear (Winnie) was about 2 and a half years.
 So he is just starting life out on his own, and getting bullied by the bigger bears.
-I felt very sorry for Winnie, but its a law of the jungle.
+I felt very sorry for Winnie, but it is the law of the jungle.

 (*Little nod to my favourite British Radio sitcom, Cabin Pressure)

 I had learned the difference between black and brown (or grizzly) bears on our trip to Grouse mountain.
 Here we learnt a little more.
 Black bears are the “nicer” bears.
 They are less aggressive and although bears don’t live in packs, black bears are happy to share their territory.
 Grizzlies on the other hand are larger, and much more aggressive.
 They are also very territorial and would kill anything else in their territory.
 Most animals take the smell of a grizzly as their cue to leave.
 So if you can’t see other wildlife (stags/moose or bears), there’s a fair chance that a grizzly is in the neighbourhood.

 Soon it was time to hop off the boat, and we were soon back on the road to Jasper.